‘SNK 40th Anniversary Collection’ Will Bring Classic Arcade Games To The Nintendo Switch

-The Nintendo Switch has certainly made a name for itself over the past year and change.
-Its ever-expanding library of games includes some of the most critically acclaimed games of our generation (The Legend of Zelda: Breath of the Wild and Super Mario Odyssey come to mind), but it has also received strong support from third party publishers; a far cry from past Nintendo systems.
+The Nintendo Switch has certainly made a name for itself over the past year.
+Its ever-expanding library of games includes some of the most critically acclaimed games of our generation (The Legend of Zelda: Breath of the Wild and Super Mario Odyssey come to mind), but it has also received strong support from third-party publishers, a far cry from past Nintendo systems.

 This past month, Epic Games’ ever-popular battle royale sensation Fortnite was officially released on Nintendo’s hybrid console, racking up over 2 million downloads in a few days.
 The Switch has also received a few unlikely ports, with Doom (2016) and Wolfenstein II: The New Colossus being ported to the system by Panic Button Games.